Recap: Star Trek S 1 E 26 Errand Of Mercy

 - Humans Are Bastards: But Klingons are even worse.

-- I Have Your First Officer The Klingons try to manipulate Kirk by threatening Spock, which greatly upsets the captain.
+- I Have Your Wife: The Klingons try to manipulate Kirk by threatening Spock, which greatly upsets the captain.
 Ho Yay abounds.

 - Idiot Ball: Hints that there is something a bit off about Organia are present, but even Spock fails to follow them to their logical conclusion.